 Janine is wife to one fabulous husband, homeschooling mom to four spunky kids, and caretaker of one resilient aloe plant.
 She and her family live in the suburbs of Chicago, but you can visit her at JaninePetry.com.

 Home Educating Family is well known in the homeschool world for its beautiful magazine and Well Planned Day line of planners.
-Soon, HEF will be host to the largest free online homeschool convention.
-To learn more, visit homeschoolconvention.com.
+Visit homeschoolconvention.com.